NathanielBrewer/google-calendar-time-tracker/README.md

 And the output looks like this:
 ![Results screenshot](/assets/images/results.png)

+### Key features
+- Time tracking: choose any calendar and date range to get totals and per-event detail (events marked "not billable" or "don't track" are skipped).
+- Remembered inputs: optional toggles save your calendar selection, date range, and invoice fields locally for the next visit.
+- Invoice Builder: turn a run into a branded invoice (with your business/client info, hourly rate, tax, accent colour, auto 14-day due date), then download as a PDF or per-page SVG.
+Multi-page invoices are handled automatically.

 ### Example usage

 - Create a calendar for a project you're starting